 The sunda leopard cat is a key predator in maintaining the balance of small prey populations, including several pest species.

 Since 2014, sunda leopard cats have been categorized as Least Concern (LC) by the International Union for Conservation of Nature (IUCN) Red List of Threatened Species.
-Despite its reassuring conservation status, the leopard cat fulfills an important ecological role, warranting further study and protections.
+Despite its reassuring conservation status, the leopard cat fulfills an important ecological role, warranting further study and protection.

 Take Action Do you want to support the conservation of this Kalimantan’s wild cat through research activities carried out by the Central Kalimantan Conservation and Natural Resources Center (BKSDA) with BNF Indonesia?
 Donate today through our Cameras for Cats campaign and become a #WildCatWarrior!